 Matanuska-Susitna College - Security Report

 Providing a safe instructional, living, and working environment is an important goal at UAA.
 UAA is required by federal law to report crimes that occur on campus and at off-campus locations where University classes and other sponsored activities occur.
-Those statistics are available by clicking on the links below.
+Those statistics are available by clicking on the button below:

 The College Director or designee will notify the campus community or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of some or all students or employees occurring on campus.
 The College Director or designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
-This notification may occur via email, the classroom intercom system, and/or verbally.
-In addition, MSC employees may be contacted via a special alert system that attempts to contact employees by telephone, email, and/or text message.
-MSC employees who would like to receive these special notifications should contact Information Systems Manager Vince Yelmene at 745-9738 and request to be added to this system.
+This notification may occur via UAA email, the classroom intercom system, verbally and/or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
+Students and employees are automatically enrolled in UA Alerts.
+To update your contact information in UA Alerts, go to http://uaalert.alaska.edu.

-As soon as is practical, the College Director or designee will assemble members of the Matanuska-Susitna College Incident Management Team (IMT) who will assist the College Director to manage the emergency.
-Matanuska-Susitna College IMT members include the College Director, Physical Plant Coordinator, Director of Academic Affairs, Director of Administrative Services, Director of Marketing & Communications, Director of Student Services, IS Manager, Assistant to the Director, Accounting Supervisor, Library Director, and the Learning Center Manager.
+As soon as is practical, the College Director or designee will assemble members of the MSC Incident Management Team (IMT) who will assist the College Director to manage the emergency.
+MSC IMT members include the College Director, Physical Plant Coordinator, Director of Academic Affairs, Director of Administrative Services, Director of Marketing & Communications, Director of Student Services, IS Manager, Assistant to the Director, Accounting Supervisor, Library Director, the Learning Center Manager and Theater Director.
 If the College Director or designee has not already made an emergency notification, the IMT will determine who should be notified, decide the content of the notification, and initiate the notification system.

-After the initial notification, the IMT may issue subsequent notifications to the Matanuska-Susitna College community via announcements on the MSC website: www.matsu.alaska.edu.
+After the initial notification, the IMT may issue subsequent notifications to the MSC community via announcements on the MSC website.
 IMT members may post flyers at each entrance to buildings affected by the emergency or walk around campus and make verbal announcements.
-The College Director and Director of Marketing & Communication may also disseminate information to the larger Mat-Su community by contacting the homeowner's association of the subdivision adjacent to the college, contacting the Borough, notifying the local radio station, and/or enlisting the help of the Alaska State Troopers to notify individuals affected by the emergency.
+The College Director and Director of Marketing &Communication may also disseminate information to the larger MSC community by contacting the homeowner's association of the subdivision adjacent to the college, contacting the Borough, notifying the local radio station, and/or enlisting the help of the Alaska State Troopers to notify individuals affected by the emergency.

 In the event that a building needs to be evacuated, the occupants will be directed to the emergency assembly area.
 The IMT may provide information regarding where events scheduled for that building have been relocated.
 In the event that the entire campus needs to be evacuated, the IMT may indicate the campus is closed.
 In the event of an emergency, the IMT may ask everyone to shelter-in-place.

-Matanuska-Susitna College plans fire and evacuation drills each semester.
-In coordination with one of these drills, Matanuska-Susitna College will send an email to the MSC community that contains a link to the MSC emergency plan.
+MSC plans fire and evacuation drills each semester.
+In coordination with one of these drills, MSC will send an email to the MSC community with a summary of the emergency plan.
 Summaries of the emergency plan are also handed out annually to students and employees in conjunction with these drills.
 The Physical Plant Coordinator maintains a description of each drill as well as the date and time of the exercise and whether it was announced or unannounced.

 BUILDING ACCESS, SAFETY, AND MAINTENANCE